The Journey of TSS

 Similar to our very own students' journeys, The Southport School has been on a strong path of growth to fulfill its potential.

-Thirty-five years ago, we began as a fledgling school led by the strong leadership of founding headmaster Leonard Tavormina, residents of the Southport community, and the programmatic and leadership support of Eagle Hill School in Greenwich, Connecticut, which is how we formed our original name, Eagle Hill-Southport.
-With the success of our Pilot Program in 1984, it was shortly thereafter that we became autonomous of Eagle Hill, and established our own identity, curriculum, governing structure, individualized programs, and foundation in the Southport community that has remained resolute.
+Thirty-eight years ago, we began as a fledgling school led by the strong leadership of founding Head of School Leonard Tavormina, residents of the Southport community, and the programmatic and leadership support of Eagle Hill School in Greenwich, Connecticut, which is how we formed our original name, Eagle Hill-Southport.
+With the success of our Pilot Program launched in 1984, it was shortly thereafter that we became autonomous of Eagle Hill School, and established our own identity, curriculum, governing structure, individualized programs, and foundation in the Southport community that has remained resolute.

 In 2017, the school adopted a new name, The Southport School, in recognition of its unique strengths and strong presence in the LD/ADHD community and from the strong support of residents and businesses in the historic Southport Village.

-This fall of 2018 we officially introduced The Southport School's newest initiative -- The Southport CoLAB.
+In fall 2018, we officially introduced The Southport School's exciting initiative with its launch of The Southport CoLAB.
 The CoLAB provides the highest quality programs in training for professionals, educators, and families using a collaborative, partnership-based approach with like-minded organizations and experts in the field.
 Our mission is to integrate research, practice, and advocacy to effect positive outcomes for people with learning and attention issues.
 We currently offer three specialized training programs: structured literacy, executive functioning, and assistive technology.
 The Southport CoLAB is proud to be an Orton-Gillingham Training Program, accredited by the Orton-Gillingham Academy.

 On behalf of all of us here at The Southport School, we welcome the next chapter of the school’s journey, and hope you're a part of it – our doors are always open and conversation always welcomed.
-It is an exciting time to be part of The Southport School -- there are big things on the horizon.
+It continues to be an exciting time to be part of The Southport School -- there are big things on the horizon.